apostrophecms/docs/docs/guide/dockerized-mongodb.md

 Using the `-d` flag will run the container in detached mode in the background.
 You can leave the container running if your development computer has enough resources, but you will have to restart the container with this command or by clicking on the play icon in the Desktop GUI whenever you restart your computer.

-If you prefer, when not actively developing your Apostrophe project, or when switching between projects, you can bring the container down from either the Desktop GUI by clicking on the stop icon or by using:
+If you prefer, when not actively developing your Apostrophe project you can bring the container down from either the Desktop GUI by clicking on the stop icon or by using:

 `docker-compose down`